Pluralsight Technology Index: Methodology

-Each value in the index represents how relatively popular a technology is measured across the six data sources.
+Each value in the Index represents how relatively popular a technology is measured across the eight data sources.
 For the PTI, the definition of popularity encompasses multiple dimensions of technology engagement.
-This means the index captures:
+This means the Index captures::

 WHAT THE INDEX IS NOT

-The index isn’t fully all-inclusive because there are numerous technologies in active use today, and, currently, the index tracks just 300+ of them.
+The Index isn’t fully all-inclusive because there are numerous technologies in active use today, and, currently, the Index tracks just over 850 of them.
 However, the PTI makes every effort to track the most popular technologies.

-Since we’re releasing the index in phases, with the first being focused on software development, certain technologies may not be present yet.
-For example, TensorFlow may be well-used by developers now; however, we’ve currently associated TensorFlow to the data role that will exist in a coming phase of the index.
-In the future, the index will scale the number of technologies it tracks and the number of data sources it uses.
+Since we’re releasing the Index in phases, certain technologies may not be present yet.
+In the future, the Index will scale the number of technologies it tracks and the number of data sources it uses.

 NOT 100% EXACT

-The index is an estimate of popularity and engagement around the technologies it tracks, specifically relative to the other tracked technologies.
-Because of real-world constraints, choices were made about how to efficiently and effectively capture signal from these data sources.
+The Index is an estimate of popularity and engagement around the technologies it tracks, specifically relative to the other tracked technologies.
+Because of real-world constraints, choices were made about how to efficiently and effectively capture signals from these data sources.
 Its performance depends upon the ability to:

-Expertly hand-tune relevant queries (submitted to search-based data sources) for Google Search, Indeed, and YouTube in a consistent way to yield comprehensive and relevant results
+- Expertly hand-tune relevant queries (submitted to search-based data sources) for Google Search, Indeed, Dice, Reddit and YouTube in a consistent way to yield comprehensive and relevant results

-With all the above in mind, it’s possible the carefully hand-tuned search queries miss some relevant results, and also pick up irrelevant results; or miss related GitHub repositories; or overlook some related Stack Overflow tags, and include others erroneously; or miss some of the relevant search keywords from Google AdWords.
+With all the above in mind, it’s possible for the carefully hand-tuned search queries miss some relevant results, and also to pick up irrelevant ones.
+It's also possible for it to miss related GitHub repositories, overlook some related Stack Overflow tags (and include others erroneously), and miss some of the relevant search keywords from Google AdWords.